hotschedules/slate/source/includes/POS/getting-started.md

 * Your files (StoreInfo and StoreBusinessDay)
 * Method to pass data to the API (Postman for example)

-We have created a Postman collection to enable you with making calls to the REST API.
+We have created a Postman collection to enable you with posting data to the POS Canonical Service.
 The Collection includes examples for POSTing to the File Upload Endpoint.
+The examples are titled "StoreInfo" and "StoreBusinessDay".

 <div id="btn" style="padding-left: 30px;">
 <div class="postman-run-button"